myersm0/cathedrals/docs/DEVELOPMENT.md

 - `strip_source_suffix()`: Removes browser names, URLs from source titles.
 Used for both merge key matching and TUI group navigation.
 - `extract_group_key()`: Derives a grouping key from a source title by stripping suffixes and filtering out generic names.
 Used for multi-document navigation in the TUI read view.
 - `normalize_to_ascii()`: Converts curly quotes, em-dashes, ellipsis to ASCII equivalents.
+Collapses whitespace (including non-breaking spaces).
 - `truncate_str()`: Char-boundary-safe string truncation.
 - `strip_fts_markers()`: Removes FTS5 snippet highlight control characters (`\x01`, `\x02`, `\x03`) for clean JSON output.

 ### chunking.rs
 Splits entry text into chunks for indexing.

 Strategy: Sliding window of ~300 words with 1/3 stride.
-Snaps boundaries to sentence ends within a max distance of 500 chars; falls back to word boundaries when no sentence punctuation is nearby.
+Snaps boundaries to sentence ends and paragraph breaks within a max distance of 500 chars; falls back to word boundaries when no suitable boundary is nearby.
 Entries under 400 words are kept as a single chunk.
 Remaining words below the split threshold are absorbed into the final chunk to avoid tiny trailing fragments.

+Sentence boundaries are detected by terminal punctuation (`.!?` followed by whitespace) and paragraph breaks (`\n\n`, with optional intermediate whitespace).
+This ensures documents without terminal punctuation (lists, notes, bullet points) still get chunked at natural paragraph boundaries rather than producing oversized single chunks.

 ### tui/
 Ratatui-based terminal UI.
 Split into submodules with a shared `App` struct in `mod.rs`.
 Each mode has a key handler and draw function; the event loop dispatches based on `app.mode`.